Paranoid Android – One of the most used, unique, and admired custom ROM refuses to die!

 All the customization options are built right into the Settings app, so you don’t have to deal with an extra icon in the app drawer.
 This is way more efficient than creating a useless app icon that would ultimately redirect you to the settings itself.
-The ROM also has built-in update mechanism (Settings > About phone > Paranoid Android Updates) to keep your device updated at all times.
+The ROM also has a built-in update mechanism (Settings > About phone > Paranoid Android Updates) to keep your device updated at all times.

-There are several other minor touch-ups here and there, along with many other features (Listed below), to help you enjoy a stock-natured, yet very featureful ROM.
+There are several other minor touch-ups here and there, along with many other features (listed below), to help you enjoy a stock-natured, yet very featureful ROM.

 It is one of the most feature rich and cutting edge ROMs on the Android community.